alexandear/alexandear.github.io/content/posts/2025-07-28-modernize-go.md

 #### Benefit

 Saves one line of code.
+Avoid weird for Go newbies constructions like `v := v`.

 #### Before